 On this MEMORIAL DAY, Boyer Writes honors all those who responded to the call of duty to country and all freedom stands for….especially those who paid the ultimate sacrifice.

 After viewing the slide presentation, you may want to look at the different wars throughout history where and when the United States has sent troops to fight.
 We are just one country.
-Multiply this country and all wars in its history by all countries in the world and their fighting history….to make us one big, warring globe.
+Multiply this country and all wars of all countries in the world ….to make us one big, warring globe.

 There are reasons, of course.
 Some fight for their independence.
 Others fight to maintain their freedom.
 Many fight to rule over the weak, sick,and impoverished.